11 Common FAFSA Mistakes That Can Cost You Money

 The FAFSA, or Free Application for Federal Student Aid, isn’t difficult to fill out, but certain mistakes or errors in your information could hurt your eligibility for financial aid.

 Here are 11 common mistakes you want to avoid.

 1. Not filling out the FAFSA

-Before you throw all your college savings at first year's tuition, fill out the FAFSA!
+Before you throw all your college savings at the first year's tuition, fill out the FAFSA!
 Many students and their families assume their income is too high to be eligible for most need-based aid, so they don't bother with the form.

 2. Forgetting your School Code

 The FAFSA form provides your financial information to schools, but it can’t do so if you haven’t named the schools you're considering.
 Include all the schools you're applying to, up to the ten school limit.
 You can look up the codes for your schools here.

 If you're applying to any in-state public schools list them first — it can improve your odds of getting certain state grants.
 If your school choices change after you fill out the form, you can simply log back in to add or delete schools.

 3. Closing the confirmation page before reading it

 4. Ending your financial aid search with the FAFSA

 Here are three of the best things you can do to pay for college while incurring the least amount of debt:

 - First, speak with your high school counselors.
 They can tell you about local and national scholarships you might qualify for.

 - Speak to college financial aid counselors at the schools you're applying to.
 They can share info regarding scholarships specific to majors or even your talents.

 5. Not filling out special circumstances forms

 Family financial situations change.
 If your or your family's income has decreased dramatically since the tax year reported on the FAFSA, or if you've dealt with a serious illness or death in the family since then, you’ll want to tell the school you've chosen.